PragmaticCoding/PragmaticCoding.github.io/_posts/2022-05-24-SwapScenes.md

 In the course of doing this, we saw how to use Dependency Inversion and Constructor Dependency Injection to split the mechanics of content swapping away from the layout code and dramatically reduce the coupling in the application.

-Essentially, what we did was develop screen layouts that are decoupled from the context in which they are going to be used.
+{% include notice type="primary" content="We created screen layouts that are decoupled from the context in which they are going to be used." %}

 This gives us immense freedom to use those layouts in a variety of situations without needing to do any customization to the layouts to accommodate the context in which they are used.